SK53/indicia-docs/developing/rest-web-services/authentication.rst

 .. tip::

-  Accessing via oAuth in this way grants access only to the user's records on the associated website registration given in the token request.
-In order to grant access to a wider set of records you can create a filter (in the filters table) and link it to the user, with defines_permissions=t.
+  Accessing via oAuth in this way grants can be configured to grant access only to the user's records on the associated website registration given in the token request.
+This is done by setting the 'limit_to_own_data' option for the reports resource as illustrated in the Rest API's example configuration file.
+In this instance, in order to grant access to a wider set of records you can create a filter (in the filters table) and link it to the user, with defines_permissions=t.
 This grants the records identified by the filter to the user when using that filter ID.
 The ID of the filter to use can be passed in a query parameter in the URL called filter_id.

 HMAC
 ----